-Dynamic Anonymity alleviates this dilemma by supporting two different modes of analysis.
+Dynamic Anonymity alleviates this dilemma by support-

 In cases where data must be exposed externally (that is, outside the CoT), Personal Data elements can be obscured or encoded as DDIDs, with the resulting associations stored inside the CoT.
 Additionally, when required, the data (or field) type identifiers can also be obscured in a similar manner.